 Supposedly, this triggered ‘intensive scientific investigation’, Nimoy says, before he demonstrates how photographic negatives work.
-I don’t quite follow the significance, but I guess it’s like that In Search Of thing where if something old timey looks like something modern, then that’s what it is.
+I don’t quite follow the significance, but I guess it’s like that In Search Of thing where if something old timey looks kind of like something modern, then that’s what it really is.

 Reverend Francis challenges anyone to show how these marks could have gotten on the cloth, which is interesting because the teaser at the beginning of the show promised someone who will try to do just that.
 But we don’t go to him, we go to a weird plaster cast which is supposed to be a model of the figure in the shroud.

 There’s now a discussion of how traditional religious iconography shows nail wounds in Jesus’ hands, whereas in the shroud the blood seems to be coming from the wrists.
 There’s an interesting, if gruesome sequence showing a scientist actually nailing the hands and wrists of cadavers to pieces of wood to see if they could support the weight of a human body.

 Is it wrong that I’d rather see an episode about that bit?